 I’ll share more about my favorite brands and flavors and how I organize my tea stash next week, but first, a quick note about caffeine and nursing babies:

 About Caffeine & Nursing Babies

-On the other hand, tea has significantly less caffeine per cup — approximately 35-50mg per 8-ounce cup — so even 3 cups of black tea only results in 100-150mg for the day, a number I’m much more comfortable with.
-You’ll want to be sure to consider other sources of caffeine as well (soda, chocolate, etc.) when evaluating your caffeine consumption.
+On the other hand, tea has significantly less caffeine per cup — approximately 35-50mg per 8-ounce cup – so even 3 cups of black tea like English Breakfast or Earl Grey only results in 100-150mg for the day You’ll want to be sure to consider other sources of caffeine as well (soda, chocolate, etc.) when evaluating your caffeine consumption.

-That said, babies who are especially sensitive to caffeine may become irritable or have trouble sleeping even on smaller amounts.
+That said, babies who are especially sensitive to caffeine may become irritable or have trouble sleeping even in smaller amounts.
 However, we haven’t had any issues this time around!